-In the UK, a pilot study funded by What Works in Children’s Social Care and implemented by a team from Cardiff University, University College London and the Tavistock Centre, investigating the feasibility of evaluating Watch Me Play! for babies and children referred to early years and children’s services across the UK, began in June 2022.
-The study aims to find out how feasible it is to provide Watch Me Play! support for babies and children aged from 0 to eight years and their caregivers in early years and children’s services in the UK, and whether providing this support online helps to improve access for families.
+A study in the UK, funded by What Works in Children’s Social Care and carried out by a team from Cardiff University, University College London and the Tavistock Centre, began in June 2022.
+The study aimed to investigate the feasibility of providing Watch Me Play! support for babies and children aged from 0 to eight years and their caregivers in early years and children’s services in the UK, and whether providing this support online helped to improve access for families.

 Also in the UK, research projects are assessing the feasibility of providing and evaluating WMP online to families with a child with developmental delay under the age of seven, finding out about caregivers’ and professionals’ experiences of Watch Me Play! with young children with emerging neurodiverse development; and exploring parents’ experiences of the contribution of Watch Me Play! to assessment for autistic spectrum disorder or developmental disability